 Credit rating the Wella Colour Higher Level Diploma

 As part of SCQF week (13 - 17 March), Julie Wales, Curriculum Quality Leader for the Faculty of Health and Wellbeing has shared the process undertaken to credit rate the new Wella Colour Higher Level Diploma.
-The diploma is the first degree level certificate of its kind, making it a major step forward for recognising the professionalism and technical acumen needed to be a true colour expert.
+The diploma is the first degree-level certificate of its kind, making it a major step forward in recognising the professionalism and technical acumen needed to be a true colour expert.

-To create the Wella Colour Higher Level diploma, the team at Glasogw Clyde College used an agile scrum approach to meet the timeline set by Wella.
-This year is the 25th Anniversary of the Wella Master Colour expert course, and so it was a fitting time for them to review the content and take into account the skills that would future proof the industry as well as embedding psychology and green credentials.
+To create the Wella Colour Higher Level diploma, the team at Glasgow Clyde College used an agile scrum approach to meet the timeline set by Wella.
+This year is the 25th Anniversary of the Wella Master Colour expert course, and so it was a fitting time for them to review the content and take into account the skills that would future-proof the industry as well as embedding psychology and green credentials.

 The first step was to create a development team from a range of experts within the faculty, and to review the proposed course content.
 The development team included experienced Curriculum Managers who had previously written courses for universities and leading experts in the field of hairdressing, science, social services and psychology.
 We then developed the unit content in consultation with the Wella Education team – meeting them at regular intervals to regulate the content and allow them to formulate a plan for delivery.